thecoooddder/DjangoCode/README.md

 # DjangoCode
-It is a poll made by use of Django
+It is a code what i made using Django